sarahbaker/www.bakertunes.com/_pianomusic/and-its-gone.md

   - Advanced Piano
 ---

-This musical miniature pairs with my last piece, 'A moment …' The harmonic language is similar, and motifs are further explored in this second piece.
+This musical miniature pairs with my last piece,  _A moment …_ The harmonic language is similar, and motifs are further explored in this second piece.
 I have worked with the idea of colourful snatches of time, momentary sounds or experiences that seem to float in the breeze and then disappear - maybe the distant sounds of street musicians or a carnival some way off.

 &nbsp;